 Some retailers have a sense for retail pricing that both enhances their profits and creates customers.
 Others price according to an old and unsophisticated rule of thumb—fixed percentage markup from wholesale.

 Percentage markup assumes that all of the expenses of a sale are determined by the product’s wholesale cost.
 While a few are (cost of capital, insurance, etc.), far more are functions of labor, occupancy, support, and all the other expenses of retail.

 Proper retail pricing is individually and by feel, with consideration given to the total expenses of the sale, customers’ price sensitivity, competitive options, and the sale’s potential contribution to other business.

 Only occasionally and by coincidence should markup percentages match.

 According to the US Economic Census, the net profit of a retailer after everyone and everything else are paid is typically 1-3 percent of total sales.

-When we’re too aggressive in our pricing, give unnecessary discounts, or make any of the myriad mistakes in buying and selling, a sale easily turns into a loss—and the loss isn’t limited to the 1-3 percent we hoped to make.
+When we’re too aggressive in our retail pricing, give unnecessary discounts, or make any of the myriad mistakes in buying and selling, a sale easily turns into a loss—and the loss isn’t limited to the 1-3 percent we hoped to make.
 We dig deeply into our back pockets to pay for each of our mistakes.